Skip to Content

 (Vice Chair)

 Karen Sugrue Hennessy is the CEO of agri-tech company Real Leaf Farm, which is leading the development of sustainable hydroponic farming in Ireland and the UK.
-She has a track record of over 25 years of leading organisations and delivering game-changing transformation in both the private and public sector – across food, design, sustainable agritech and finance.
 She has a strong commitment to sustainability and ESG and is dedicated to driving growth and value for businesses.
-Karen also has experience in scaling food businesses, having spent nine years in Glanbia plc where she was responsible for acquiring Glanbia’s first nutritional businesses.
+She previously led the Design & Crafts Council of Ireland for nearly 10 years.
+Karen also has experience in scaling food businesses, having spent nine years in Glanbia plc, where she was responsible for acquiring Glanbia’s first nutritional businesses.
 Karen is a board member of the Port of Waterford (POW) and is Chair of the POW Green Committee and Audit Risk Committee.
-Previous directorships include Chair of Showcase Ireland Events Limited, Vice-President of the Bureau of European Design Associations and Board Member of Kilkenny Carlow Education Training Board.
+Previous directorships include Chair of Showcase Ireland Events Limited, Vice-President of the Bureau of European Design Associations and board member of Kilkenny and Carlow Education and Training Board.
 A qualified Chartered Accountant and Chartered Director, Karen holds an MBA from UCD Smurfit School and recently completed the Business Sustainability Management programme at the University of Cambridge.

 Ruth Andrews

-Ruth Andrews has worked in Irish tourism for over 30 years.
-She commenced her career in the mid-eighties, working in some of Ireland’s then largest hotel chains – the Doyle Hotel and Great Southern Hotel Groups.
-She then established her own tourism marketing/sales consultancy service, providing marketing communications, coaching and mentoring, as well as business development expertise to a wide range of Irish tourism industry businesses.
-Ruth is Chief Executive of the ITOA (Incoming Tour Operators Association), a position she has held since 2006.
-In 2017, she was appointed Special Advisor to AVEA (the Association of Visitor Experience and Attractions), to establish the association; she now manages the executive function of the organisation.
-She was Chairperson of ITIC, the Irish Tourism Industry Confederation from 2019 until June 2022 and remains a board member.
-In May 2020, Ruth was appointed Chairperson of the Tourism Recovery Taskforce (TRT), to oversee the development of a comprehensive recovery that will identify priority aims, key enablers and market opportunities to drive the sector’s recovery from the devasting impact of COVID-19 for the period 2020-2023.
+Ruth Andrews has worked in Irish tourism for over 36 years.
+She commenced her career with some of Ireland’s then largest hotel chains – the Doyle Hotel and Great Southern Hotel Groups.
+She then established her own tourism marketing/sales consultancy service, providing marketing communications, coaching and mentoring, as well as business development expertise, to a wide range of Irish tourism industry businesses.
+Ruth was Chief Executive of the ITOA (Incoming Tour Operators Association) from 2006 until 2023.
+In 2017, she was appointed Special Advisor to AVEA (Association of Visitor Experiences and Attractions), to establish the association; she continued to support its executive function until 2023.
+She was Chairperson of ITIC, the Irish Tourism Industry Confederation for three years, from 2019.
+In May 2020, Ruth was appointed Chairperson of the Tourism Recovery Taskforce (TRT), to oversee the development of a comprehensive recovery to identify priority aims, key enablers and market opportunities to drive the sector’s recovery from the devastating impact of COVID-19 for the period 2020-2023.
+In November 2023, she was appointed Chairperson of Fáilte Ireland (the National Tourism Development Authority).

 Katy Best

 Katy Best is the Chief Commercial Officer at Belfast City Airport and is responsible for all revenue streams and tourism-related activity at the airport.
+She is the current Deputy Chair of the Economy Minister’s Tourism Partnership Board (TPB) in Northern Ireland.
 Recently, she was the Northern Ireland representative on the board of VisitBritain, a position she held for seven years.
 Katy has previously co-chaired Tourism Ireland’s GB Strategy Review and has been a member of the Tourism Ireland Central Marketing Partnership Group.
 Within tourism, Katy has also been a board member of Tourism Northern Ireland, The Metropolitan Arts Centre and Tall Ships Ltd.

 Harry Connolly